aufam/etl/README.md

-The C++ standard template library (STL) has well tested functionality. but there are some parts that do not fit well with limited resource requirements needed by embedded system.
+The C++ standard template library (STL) has well tested functionality. but there are some parts that do not fit well with limited resource requirements needed by embedded systems.
 Also, most embedded C++ compilers do not support the standard beyond C++03.

 ETL is not meant to completely replace STL, but to complement